Teaching English in Czech Republic

 How to Begin Teaching in Czech Republic

 The Czech Republic (formerly Czechoslovakia) is a small country in the heart of Europe.
 It’s a country of castles, picturesque villages and beer.
 Since the fall of communism in 1989, the Czech Republic has grown into a top European tourist destination.
 People from all over the world come here to discover the home of beer, visit beer gardens and, of course, drink beer.
-If you can put down the beer, though, you will be able to walk the cobblestone streets and discover architectural treasures.

-For such a historical country it is interesting that the nightlife in the Czech Republic is world-famous, especially in Prague and the student town of Brno.
+For such a historical country it is interesting that the nightlife in Czech Republic is world-famous, especially in Prague and the student town of Brno.
 Socialising over a beer is, of course, popular but there are many bars and clubs where you can dance the night away.
 On a quieter note, there are many music events and art galleries to satisfy your cultural cravings.

 With the development of the economy has come a need and a demand for English so teaching opportunities are plenty.
-Aside from finding work in the state schools, there are numerous language schools or you could come over for a quick summer camp.
+Aside from finding work in the state schools, there are numerous language schools, or you could come over for a quick summer camp.
 Teaching freelance is also an option in order to teach Business English in-house for a company.
 Degrees are generally preferred but you could possibly find a job without one in the smaller towns in the provinces.
-EU passport holders are preferred so as to avoid the process of obtaining a work permit.
+EU passport holders are preferred to avoid the process of obtaining a work permit.